Siirry pääsisältöön

 Guide to Information Seeking: Planning information search

-The information seeking process starts with a task or a problem that needs to be solved and to do that you need information.
-First of all you can think what kind of information you are looking for and what you already know about the subject.
-Familiarize yourself with the subject matter for example by looking for general information about the topic in newspapers.
-Browse and read theses or handbooks that have a similar topic.
+The information seeking process starts with a question or a problem that needs to be solved and for that you need information.
+First, think of what kind of information you are looking for and what you already know about the subject.
+Get to know the subject matter by looking for general information about the topic in for example newspapers.
+Browsing through theses or textbooks on the topic may also help you.

-Use mind or concept maps to structure your topic into concepts.
-You can add new concepts to the map during the info search process.
-Think about what relates to your topic: is it a part of a larger concept or does it consist of smaller detailed sections?
-Defining the topic carefully at the beginning of the information search process helps and speeds up finding the relevant information.
+You can use mind maps to structure your topic into search concepts.
+Add any new concepts to the map during the information search process.
+Think about what is connected to your topic: Is it a part of a larger subject or what smaller units it might consist of?
+Defining the search topic carefully at the beginning of the information search process helps and speeds up finding relevant information.

 Search terms

-Thinking up search terms (words and phrases) is one of the most important and time-consuming stages of the information seeking process, because the search terms will determine if the search will work or not.
-Note that the words you use to describe your research topic may not necessarily be the same that other people use and therefore might not help you find resources related to your topic.
+Finding search terms (search words and phrases) is one of the most important and time-consuming parts of the information seeking process, because the search terms will determine if the search is successful or not.
+Note that the words you use to describe your research topic may not necessarily be the same other people use and therefore might not help you find resources related to your topic.

-You should take time to come up with words and phrases to use in your search.
-Think what is important in your research topic and what are the things you want to find more information on.
-The goal is to identify the main concepts of your research topic and turn those concepts into search terms.
+Take time to come up with words and phrases to use in your search.
+Think what is important in your research topic and what you want to find more information on.
+The aim is to identify the main concepts of your research topic and turn those concepts into search terms.

-Dictionaries and thesauri are useful in coming up with search terms.
-Also, literature relating to your field of study will help you find suitable words to use as search terms.
-Pay special attention to synonyms, as well as concepts, words, and acronyms that describe your topic in a broader or narrower sense.
-For some concepts there is a fixed acronym, e.g. human resource management is known as HRM.
-It is useful to search for information using both of them.
+Dictionaries and thesauri are useful when you are looking for search terms.
+Also, literature in your field will help you find suitable words to use as search terms.
+Pay special attention to synonyms, as well as to broader or narrower concepts, words, and acronyms.
+For some concepts there is a fixed acronym, e.g. human resource management - HRM.
+It is useful to search for information using both.

 A good way to start information seeking is to pick two or three central search terms that describe your research topic.
-Try to search with words that you have come up with as well as subject terms found in thesauri.
-By testing and combining different types of search terms it is easy to either broaden or narrow your search to gain an overview of what has been written about your topic.
+Try to search with words that you have come up with as well as controlled subject terms found in thesauri.
+By testing and combining different types of search terms it is easy to either broaden or narrow your search to get an overview of what has been written about your topic before.

 You can use dictionaries to choose search terms, for example MOT Online Dictionaries.
-MOT Online includes dictionaries, proofing and machine translation.
+MOT Online includes dictionaries, proofing, and machine translation.
+More information on how to use MOT Online is available at the i button next to the link below.

-A subject term thesaurus is helpful when seeking information or storing it.
-A thesaurus provides a common, controlled language to describe the contents of publications.
+A controlled vocabulary or a thesaurus helps information suppliers and seekers use a common language to make information easier to find.
 Using subject terms helps you find material suitable for your research topic.

 Subject terms describe the main content of publications in databases.
-They may also be called subject headings, descriptors, or simply subjects.
-Subject terms are not just any words that describe a topic, but specific words that adhere to a standard and are compiled in a thesaurus.
-Most often subject terms are written in plural when they describe topics that are concrete and quantifiable.
+They may also be called subject headings, descriptors, or just subjects.
+Subject terms are not just any words that describe a topic, but specific words that follow a set of rules and are collected in a thesaurus.
+Often subject terms in plural form describe topics that are concrete and quantifiable.
 Topics that are abstract or describe actions are in singular.

-A thesaurus is a list where one term describes and stands for an equivalent concept.
+A controlled vocabulary/thesaurus is a list where one term describes an equivalent concept.

-Thesaurusi also show relations between terms.
-Possible alternate terms and synonyms are limited so that only one term is used for all the words that have the same meaning.
-You can look at the hierarchy and relations between terms in a thesaurus, for example:
+Thesauri also show relations between the terms.
+Possible alternate terms and synonyms are limited so that only one term is used for all the words that describe the same concept.
+You can see the hierarchy and relations between terms in a thesaurus, for example:

 • related terms